dashingsoft/pyarmor/docs/tutorial/advanced.rst

 =================================

 .. versionadded:: 8.1
-                  This feature is not implemented in 8.0

 Use :option:`--platform`

 Obfuscating scripts for multiple Pythons
 ========================================

-.. versionadded:: 8.1
+.. versionadded:: 8.x
-                  This feature is not implemented in 8.0
+                  This feature is still not implemented

 Use helper script `merge.py`